 When I was younger I enjoyed playing sports, dancing, Basketball, soccer and I truly enjoyed my many years as an equestrian.
 I was no doubt a tomboy and an expert at making mud pies.
 I am homeschooled and have been my entire life.
 I’m a true bookworm and a fan of all things green.

 I accepted Christ into my heart when I was 8 years old, but rededicated my life to Him when I was 15.
 It was then that I started truly walking with the Lord and feeling his presence in my life.

 My struggle began when I was 13.
 It came out of nowhere.

-I was an active church kid.
+Back then, I was an active church kid.
 I went to an only girl’s small group and weekly Sunday service.
 I was a good girl, with good friends, and for the most part, I obeyed my parents.
 Life went from simple, to complicated, in just one night.
 It was fear that got to me.
 The unsettling feeling would creep into my heart at every given opportunity.
 Thoughts that I felt I couldn’t control started rushing through my head.
 Thoughts like: “I am so ugly.”
 “I’m so stupid.”
 “God doesn’t want me.”
 “I am such a disappointment.”

 I didn’t push the thoughts away; instead, I held onto them.
 I considered them and dwelt on them until I believed them.
 Then it happened, I had my first ever anxiety attack.
 It was right as I laid down for sleep.
 It was awful.
 I didn’t understand what was happening to me.
 I thought I was sick.
 My chest felt tight, my heart racing, and my entire body shaking.
 The worse part of all would be how trapped I would feel.
 It felt like I couldn’t escape my very own thoughts.